To shop around

 Wants a profit bonus at the end of the year and doesn't want his agency paying out large sums of money in claims.

-Is old school and stuck in a behavioral pattern of writing policies that were adequate for the 1970s but severely inadequate for current times.
+It is old school and stuck in a behavioral pattern of writing policies that were adequate for the 1970s but severely inadequate for current times.

 He/she didn't think your life was very valuable.